 Option 2 - Where extensive pressure logging covering the majority of properties in the supply area is used, the company may exclude properties where logger records verify that up to five incidents of low pressure lasting more than one hour have occurred.
 Under this option, it is not necessary to match the low pressure incidents with high demands.
-If the company should choose this method they must include the number of properties that suffer more than five incidents of low pressure lasting more than one hour in the reported figure without necessarily identifying the specific occasions and reasons for abnormal demand but the other exclusions still apply.
+If the company chooses this method it must include the number of properties that suffer more than five incidents of low pressure lasting more than one hour in the reported figure without necessarily identifying the specific occasions and reasons for abnormal demand.
+If this method is used, no other allowance may be made for abnormal demand but the other exclusions still apply.

-The company must clearly state in their methodology which approach they have adopted in applying this exclusion, list the distribution or supply zones they have chosen and the number of days excluded.
+The company must clearly state in its methodology which approach it has adopted in applying this exclusion, list the distribution or supply zones it has chosen and the number of days excluded.
 If the exclusion is applied at the level of individual zones, rather than to the company as a whole, the company must maintain verifiable records which list the number of 'excluded days' used for each distribution zone each year.

-• Planned maintenance: The company should not report under DG2 low pressures caused by planned maintenance.
+- Planned maintenance: The company should not report low pressures caused by planned maintenance under DG2.
 It is not intended that the company should identify the number of properties affected in each instance.
-However, they must maintain sufficiently accurate records to verify that low pressure incidents that are excluded from DG2 because of planned maintenance are actually caused by maintenance.

-- One-off incidents: This exclusion covers a number of causes of low pressure:

-- mains bursts;

-- failures of company equipment (such as PRVs or booster pumps);

-- fire-fighting; and

-- action by a third party.
+However, sufficiently accurate records must be maintained to verify that low pressure incidents that are excluded from DG2 because of planned maintenance are actually caused by maintenance. - One-off incidents: This exclusion covers a number of causes of low pressure: - mains bursts; - failures of company equipment (such as PRVs or booster pumps); - fire-fighting; and - action by a third party.